 Get The Wiggles Out at Disney World: Standing in lines for rides.
 Standing in lines for food.
 Standing in lines to meet characters.
 Standing in the same spot for a long time waiting for the parade or fireworks to start.
 I think you get the point.
 While at Disney, you will be doing A LOT of standing.
 And as adults, that can be tough for us.
 But imagine the kids?
 They need to get that energy out somehow!
 And Disney knows that.
 That’s why they have created little spaces all over the parks to let your kids run around and get the wiggles out while you sit and relax (and if you’re anything like me, time to sit a drink your Starbucks Blonde Iced Latte).

-- The Bone Yard– Now, this area is pretty cool.
+The Bone Yard– Now, this area is pretty cool.
 Your kiddos can climb, run, and crawl through this archaeological dig site.
 There is even a section where you can go digging for dinosaur bones!
 Your kids will for sure love it here.
-Last time we were there, my three
+The last time we were there, my three